jmcarrillog/deep-learning-for-road-surface-condition/README.md

 ## Design of Efficient Deep Learning models for Determining Road Surface Condition from Roadside Camera Images and Weather Data

-This repository contains the data and source code of the [TAC-ITS'19](https://www.tac-atc.ca/en/conference/papers/comparison-deep-learning-models-determining-road-surface-condition-roadside-camera-images-and) paper titled *Comparison of Deep Learning models for Determining Road Surface Condition from Roadside Camera Images and Weather Data*, it also uncludes PDF documents of the paper and the slides.

 The official proceedings are available in the [TAC-ITS'19](https://www.tac-atc.ca/en/conference/papers/comparison-deep-learning-models-determining-road-surface-condition-roadside-camera-images-and) Conference website.
 Paper prepared for presentation at the Artificial Intelligence and Machine Learning for Smart Mobility Session.